keydap/sparrow/README.md

 5. A client written is Java is opensourced, see https://github.com/keydap/sparrow-client

 ## What is happening right now
-1. Working on implementing the interoperability tests, preparing for the interop session that may happen in November 2016
+1. Working on implementing support for LDAP bind and search operations